ls (target)

 - For sorting (-t) or printing (-l), use the time of last change to the file's status information (ctime) instead of time of last modification of the file itself.

-- Color the output based on file type.
-The colors for each file type are seen in the
+- Color the output based on the file type.

 - Treat directories like files; give information on the directory itself, not on the files or subdirectories it contains.